Careers

 We offer a number of specialty rescue programs.
 Most of our firefighters are swift water rescue technicians and we meet the state Type II team specifications.
 Our large animal rescue team is responsible for all of Western Sonoma County.
 We are an authorized BLS provider operating to the full set of EMT expanded scope skills and optional draw-epinephrine kits.
 Our rescue carries a full complement of high/low angle rope rescue and extrication tools.

 The fire station was built in 2011 and provides an excellent living environment.
 Each on-duty person has his/her own bedroom.
 There is a well-equipped gym.
-Our front-line equipment is less than 15 years old (2023 Type I [due in March], 2019 Water Tender, 2019 Type III, 2015 Rescue, and 2010 Type III).
+Our front-line equipment is less than 15 years old (2023 Type I, 2019 Water Tender, 2019 Type III, 2015 Rescue, and 2010 Type III).

 Our district is financially stable with no unfunded pension liability and $1.8M in cash reserves (roughly 75% of our annual expenses).
 We have never used reserves to cover our $2.5M operating expenses and pay cash for our new engines through this fund.